Frequently Asked Questions on Copyright

 What are the rules for placing videos on YouTube?

 YouTube has a policy for placing material on the site with which users must comply, offered in its Terms.
-Rutgers University has a YouTube channel and the same rules apply.
+Rutgers University units have YouTube channels and the same rules apply.

 What are the rules for placing materials on social media sites?